sourcery-ai/sourcery/README.md

 ## GitHub Code Reviews

 Ensure your code is always at the highest quality.
-Sourcery reviews and makes suggestions on your whole repo when you install and then checks all new pull requests in the future
+Sourcery reviews and makes suggestions on your whole repo when you install and then checks all new pull requests in the future.

 You can get set up and running in 1 minute.
 Just follow this [link](https://github.com/apps/sourcery-ai/installations/new) and select your repos.